paularah/paularah/README.md

 I built a [popular](https://twitter.com/ArahPaul/status/1534999763095019523) tool - [Ahantu](https://www.ahantu.rw/)  for easily finding cells, villages, sectors, and districts from street addresses and geo coordinates in Rwanda.

-I am actively looking for a new role i you're hiring.
-YOU  find a online version of my resume at [read.cv/arah](https://read.cv/arah).
+I am actively looking for a new role if you're hiring.
+You can find an online version of my resume at [read.cv/arah](https://read.cv/arah).
 I'd be happy to chat, I look forward to speaking with you⚡️

 ### Favourites Tools 🧵 🪡
 * MongoDB(keeps your db problems till later)